DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Bytecode Dataset

 \subsubsection{Contract Compiling}

-With the structure of the DApps constructed and the missing dependencies filled, we can compile the contracts in the DApps.
-This compiling procedure consists of two steps, including the identification of the Solidity version and the generation of an output file (a JSON file), which contains the compiled result.
-In the first step, we parse the appointed contracts and identify their Solidity version.
-We omit identifying the Solidity version of its dependencies, assuming that their versions are the same.
-Solidity version inconsistency is considered an error and is not within the scope of this job.
-For example, there are two Solidity files in a DApp, but there versions are v0.6.0 and v0.8.0, respectively.
-After identification, we use the corresponding Solidity compiler to compile the appointed contracts and obtain the corresponding bytecode and ABI information.
+With the structure of the DApps constructed and the missing dependencies filled, we can compile the main contracts in the DApps.
+This compiling procedure consists of two steps, including the identification of the Solidity version and the generation of an output file (a JSON file) that contains the compiled result.
+In the first step, we parse the main contract and identify its Solidity version.
+In particular, we omit identifying the Solidity version of its dependencies, assuming that their versions are the same as the main contract.
+This is because the inconsistency of the Solidity version among contracts would make compilation fail, and we do not include these cases in our dataset.
+After identification, we use the corresponding Solidity compiler to compile the main contracts and obtain their bytecode and ABI information.